paharipratyush/intelunnati/README.md

 ## Contributing

 Contributions to improve the chatbot are welcome.
-Please feel free to fork the repository and submit a Pull Request.
+Please feel free to fork the repository and submit a Pull Request or open an issue to discuss about your changes.

 ## License